golgotha/i18n-tools/README.md

 # i18n-tools

-Tool which allows add localization in JavaScript application.
+A tool which allows add localization in JavaScript application.